MontyCoder0701/nextjs-starter/README.md

 # Next JS Starter

 - This is a simple starter repo for Next.js projects.
-- Contains release please, dependabot for maintainance.
+- You can use this for hackathons or external projects as a boilerplate.
+- Clone this and customize.

+## What's included

+### Github Actions

+- Release please
+- Dependabot and package validation
+- Basic CI (build, lint)

+### Design

-- Set up Shadecn UI (and icons)
+- Shadecn UI (and radix icons)
-- Uses basic template for sticky header and footer
+- Basic template for sticky header and footer
-- Ready for responsive design (mobile)
+- Responsive design (mobile)

 ## Notice